The-Yak-Collective/yakcollective/newsletters/2020-11-27 thank you yak collective.md

 **Case study win?**

 PS: A fintech company, Varo, pitched to VCs a (then novel) use of a conversational interface.
 I designed an experiment, run in Mechanical Turk, to test 3 different styles for apologizing when the chat bot failed.
 The experiment sent Turkers to a Slack channel to interact with a chatbot, programmed in Python.
 The bot was designed to fail, and then used one of three apologies (A- taking responsibility for its limits; B- promising to learn next time; C- committing to update the programmers).

 **How did you first connect with the client?
 What was your pitch?**

 PS: I’d previously worked with the chief product officer, who introduced me to the CTO.
 I agreed to deliver the experiment and data analysis for $10K.
 Since the results were used in their pitch deck, we agreed to structure a bonus (up to 250%) based on the amount they raised.

 **Did the contract lead to an ongoing relationship?**

 PS: I did develop a year-long monthly retainer gig with the Design group (Robots & Pencils) that was working on their screens.

-**What is the one thing you haven't done enough of to market your consultancy?**
+**What is the one thing you haven’t done enough of to market your consultancy?**

 PS: Spec behavioral research in advance of cementing a contract.
 Many companies can’t directly “experiment on their customers”, nor do they want to directly commission research about sensitive areas such as emotional engagement.
 I’ve put off doing a benchmark study on intrinsic motivation (‘flow’) to evaluate the different experience in big software workflows.